G-32-7 Consensual Relationships Policy

 - Such relationships may, moreover, be less consensual than the individual whose position confers the power believes.
 The relationship is likely to be perceived in different ways by each of the parties to it, especially in retrospect.
 While some relationships may begin and remain harmonious, they are susceptible to being characterized as unprofessional and disrespectful to others.

-- Teaching professionals in particular are under a special obligation to preserve the integrity of their relationships with students, and therefore are expected to maintain at all times, the highest level of professionalism with students, whether or not any real or perceived authority over the student exists.
+- Teaching professionals in particular are under a special obligation to preserve the integrity of their relationships with students, and are expected to maintain the highest level of professionalism at all times, whether or not any real or perceived authority over the student exists.